 - 1. To avoid congestion on local, county and state roads. - 2.
-To improve the road network without destroying the rural character. - 3.
-To seek developer mitigation of roads impacted by their developments.
+To improve the road network without destroying the rural character. - To seek developer mitigation of roads impacted by their developments.

-- 1. Require commercial parallel access roads and connections between planned commercial developments along arterial roads. - 2.
+- 1. Work with the County Engineer to maintain county and township roads. - 2.
 Work with ODOT to prevent the deterioration of S. R. 521 and S. R. 61.